UNESCO World Heritage Site Tour - 1 Day

 Overview

 The Kathmandu Valley is home to three historic cities—Kathmandu, Patan, and Bhaktapur—which were once independent kingdoms ruled by the Malla kings between the 12th and 18th centuries.
 These cities together hold seven UNESCO World Heritage Sites, each reflecting the rich history, culture, and craftsmanship of the region.
-Many of these remarkable monuments have stood strong for centuries, with some dating back more than two thousand years.
-Because the heritage sites are located relatively close to one another, it is possible to visit them all in a single day.
-However, to truly appreciate the beauty, history, and unique atmosphere of each place, spending two to three days exploring the valley is often the better choice.
-Beyond the main heritage sites, the valley is filled with countless temples, statues, palaces, and other architectural treasures that continue to showcase Nepal’s proud cultural legacy.
+Many of these rare monuments have endured for centuries, with some dating back more than two thousand years.
+Because the heritage sites are located relatively close to one another, you can visit them all in a single day.
+However, spending two to three days exploring the valley is often the better choice to truly appreciate the beauty, history, and unique atmosphere of each place.
+Beyond the main heritage sites, the valley is filled with countless temples, statues, palaces, and other architectural treasures that carry Nepal’s proud cultural legacy.

 Itinerary